 WAP was enormously hyped up by the Industry.
 I sat in a presentation by Nokia just prior to the 3G auctions in which Nokia showed a slide in which the Internet growth curve (which was on a sharp upwards trend) was superimposed upon the mobile growth curve ( which was also on a sharp upwards trend) and it projected a future without limit.
 Well the consumer found the WAP phone had definite limits compared with their wireline/PC experience and were disappointed.

-The first mobile phone to offer two way video telephony was the Kyocera VP210 in 1999.
-It operated on the Japanese PHS system which was a mobile network of the Telepoint type ie using essentially cordless phones over short links to wireless hot spots.
+The first wirelessly connected phone to offer two way video telephony was the Kyocera VP210 in 1999.
+It operated on the Japanese PHS system which was not a cellular mobile network but wireless public access points to the fixed network using essentially cordless phones over short links.

-Purists may question whether this phone should be included in a history of the mobile (cellular) phone as the phones could only make calls to public PHS access points but not receive them.
-The reason it appeared on this type of network first is that the standard data rate was 32 kb/s whereas GSM started its life with only 9.6 kb/s for pure data and getting good quality pictures over 9.6 kb/s was too much of a stretch.
-An interesting facet of this comparison is that the reason 32 kb/s was possible over PHS was that it had very short ranges whereas GSM had to operate over very large ranges…which led to much superior coverage…one of the reasons why PHS (and Telepoint) did not survive.
+The reason video appeared on this type of network first is that the standard data rate was 32 kb/s whereas GSM started its life with only 9.6 kb/s for pure data and getting good quality pictures over 9.6 kb/s was too much of a stretch.
+The reason 32 kb/s was possible over PHS was that it had very short ranges whereas GSM had to operate over very large ranges…which led to much superior coverage…one of the reasons why PHS (and Telepoint) did not survive.

 19. Nokia 8810 – Introducing style into the design of mobiles (1998)